xGentuso/MetaPets/MetaPets/readme.md

-# Petopia - Virtual Pet App
+# Meta Pets - Virtual Pet App

-Petopia is a modern virtual pet simulator built with SwiftUI for iOS.
+Meta Pets is a modern virtual pet simulator built with SwiftUI for iOS.
 Take care of your digital companion, watch it grow, and enjoy a variety of activities together.

 ## Features